User Story Estimation

 - The Product Manager discusses the feature at length with the client,

-- The Product Manager writes the necessary user stories,
+- The Product Manager writes the necessary product documentation and user stories,

-- The Lead Developer, with the support of the development team, estimates those user stories.
+- The Team Lead estimates those user stories.

 8 to estimate feature stories.

-When assigning points to a user story, we follow the multi-faceted guideline hereafter:
+When assigning points to a user story, the team follows the multi-faceted guideline hereafter:

-0point: no complexity, no unknowns.
-The effort required is usually less than an hour, e.g. change of text or image.
+0points: no complexity, no unknowns.
+The effort required for implementing changes and code review is usually less than an hour, e.g., a change of text or image.

 1point: no complexity, no unknowns.
 The effort required is usually between a couple of hours and one day.

-2points: no complexity (as-in “it’s something I have done before”) but it takes more time to implement than a two-point story.
+2points: no complexity (as in “it’s something I have done before”), but it takes more time to implement than a one-point story.
 So the effort required is usually around 1-2 days.

 3points: medium complexity due to having some unknowns and needs for research.
 So developers probably know how to do 50% of it only.
 The effort required is usually between 2-3 days.